foobnix/LibreraReader/docs/wiki/faq/contrast-and-brightness-in-pdf/index.md

 layout: main
 ---

-# Contrast and Brightness Enhancement in PDF  (B/W Effect)
+# Contrast and Brightness in PDF  (Black/White Effect)

 > PDF readability in **Librera Reader** can be improved significantly by manual adjustments to brightness and contrast settings.
 When you switch to manual mode, your document will be displayed in black-and-white and you will see the results of your adjustments in real time in the background, behind the **Contrast and Brightness** window.
 > The adjustments mimic the effect often used in E-Ink readers.